openmiblab/tristan-rat-modelling/README.md

 ## 📚 Context

 The liver is responsible for filtering waste products from the blood, and evacuating these by excreting them to bile.
-Drugs commonly affect these procesesses, potentially leading to toxic side effects.
+Drugs commonly affect these processes, potentially leading to toxic side effects.

 If a drug inhibits excretion into the bile, then harmful material can get stuck in liver cells and cause damage to the liver.
 This is commonly referred to as drug-induced liver injury (DILI).
 If a drug on the other hand blocks the uptake of these materials into the liver, they will circulate in the blood for too long and may cause harm elsewehere.